trondhindenes/Auth0Proxy/README.md

 see the docker-compose file in this repo for an example of setting these up.
 Make sure your auth0 client allows callbacks from `https://<container_and_port>/auth/`

+# SSL
+Authproxy will auto-generate self-signed certificates and use these.
+This can be overridden by supplying the two `CERT`
+environment variables described below.
+This allows you to inject "real" certificates instead of using the auto-generated ones.

 Envvars you need, in this example my container will be accessed on `https://192.168.99.100:5000/` (the keys/secrets are just examples, so hack away)
 ```yaml